Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

-\begin{rmrk} The compatibility relation $\ast$ is what it is and we will study it in this paper.
-But we take a moment to discuss some intuitions, and to put it in the context of some natural generalisations: \begin{enumerate} \item We can think of $\ast$ as an \emph{abstract intersection}.
+\begin{rmrk} The compatibility relation $\ast$ is what it is, but we take a moment to discuss some intuitions, and to put it in the context of some natural generalisations: \begin{enumerate} \item We can think of $\ast$ as an \emph{abstract intersection}.

-It lets us observe whether $x$ and $x'$ intersect --- but without having to explicitly represent this intersection as a join $x\tand x'$ in the semilattice itself.
+It lets us observe whether $x$ and $x'$ intersect --- but without having to explicitly represent this intersection as a meet $x\tand x'$ in the semilattice itself.

 We call $\ast$ a \emph{compatibility relation} following an intuition of $x,x'\in\ns X$ as observations, and $x\ast x'$ holds when there is some possible world at which it is possible to observe $x$ and $x'$ together.
-More on this in Example~\ref{xmpl.simple.concrete.model}. \item We can think of $\ast$ as a \emph{generalised intersection}; so a semiframe is an instance of a frame with a \emph{generalised} join.
+More on this in Example~\ref{xmpl.simple.concrete.model}. \item We can think of $\ast$ as a \emph{generalised intersection}; so our notion of semiframe in Definition~\ref{defn.semiframe} is an instance of a frame with a \emph{generalised} meet.